kubernetes/website/content/en/docs/contribute/participating.md

 ---
-title: Participating in SIG-DOCS
+title: Participating in SIG Docs
 content_template: templates/concept
 ---

 {{% capture overview %}}

-SIG-DOCS is one of the [special interest groups](https://github.com/kubernetes/community/blob/master/sig-list.md) within the Kubernetes project, focused on writing, updating, and maintaining the documentation for Kubernetes as a whole.
+SIG Docs is one of the [special interest groups](https://github.com/kubernetes/community/blob/master/sig-list.md) within the Kubernetes project, focused on writing, updating, and maintaining the documentation for Kubernetes as a whole.

 {{% /capture %}}